Is My Vagina… Loose?

 Your pelvic floor or pubococcygeus muscles are the group of muscles that surround your vaginal canal.
 Strengthening them not only makes your vagina feel tighter, it also leads to stronger and more intense orgasms.
 Sounds like a win, win to me!
-To work out my pelvic floor, I made it my goal to regularly do my Kegel exercises.
-I downloaded Emily’s highly rated Kegel Camp App, bought Kegel balls to aid in my pelvic floor workout, and also started using a one-of-a-kind product called the Intensity.
-Made by Pour Moi, the Intensity is an insertable Kegel exerciser that uses gentle electrical stimulation to target your pelvic muscles directly.
-I could actually feel my muscles contracting and getting stronger over time!
+To work out your pelvic floor, it’s a good idea to regularly do Kegel exercises.
+If you need a little help, there are products that can exercise your pelvic muscle for you, like Kegel balls or the Yarlap.
+I personally have made a priority of doing my Kegels with all these amazing tools.

 Now, don’t get me wrong.
 I didn’t need to be any tighter.
 Tallulah Belle was always exactly the size and shape she needed to be.
 But driven by insecurity and uncertainty, I wanted to take action for myself and my own peace of mind.
 I dropped that guy and all his body-criticizing antics, and now, I come harder, longer, and more often.
 Plus, my new, much better boyfriend has no complaints. :)